Your job doesn’t give you stress at all. Nope, not in the least.

-We also add a neat sign up form to your website where website visitors can add their names and email addresses, which automatically adds them to your newsletter system.
+I also add a neat sign up form to your website where website visitors can add their names and email addresses, which automatically adds them to your newsletter system.

 But if you’ve ever created an email newsletter you’ll know it’s tedious work.

 That’s why I give you an automated email marketing system.
 That means you don’t spend a second on creating email newsletters.